jucian0/createform/README.md

   <img width="150" alt="Example in CodeSandbox" src="https://codesandbox.io/static/img/play-codesandbox.svg">
 </a>

-In this case I created a form without a `validation` and with ` onChange` option, it is worth mentioning that useForm by default works with uncontrolled inputs.
+In this case I created a form without a `validation` and with ` isControlled` option, it is worth mentioning that useForm by default works with uncontrolled inputs.

 Uncontrolled inputs provide better performance because they drastically reduce the amount of time render component.
 <br/>